-For a deeper dive into how our company delivers exceptional performance for high net worth investor clients, get our free asset management guide, Outstanding Portfolio Performance: The Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity
+For a deeper dive into how our company delivers exceptional performance for wealthy investor clients, get our free asset management guide, Outstanding Portfolio Performance: The Shifts Multi-Millionaires Must Make to Achieve Financial Security and Serenity

 Individual & Family Financial Asset Management

-As a high net worth individual or family, we strongly recommend that you do NOT choose an asset management company based solely on any of the following reasons:
+As a wealthy individual or family, we strongly recommend that you do NOT choose a company based solely on any of the following reasons:

-- Your friend our family member recommended them
+– Your friend or family member recommended them

 – They have one of the highest amounts of AUM (assets under management)

-- They are a nationally known asset management company
+– They are a nationally known asset management firm

 – You saw their company on a top ten list